-We recently removed all of our book inventory from AbeBooks.
-We will list a small selection of books in our eBay store, but the remainder of our thousands of books will be sold through our partner P-Town Book Sales and their multitude of online and local venues.
+We recently removed all of our book inventory from AbeBooks, and will list a small selection of books in our eBay store.
+For the remainder of our thousands of books, we are looking for a third party partner to work with us to sell them.

-Our LP listings currently for sale can all be located in our eBay store.
+Our LP listings currently for sale (and all of our other collectible items) are located in our eBay store.
 We are currently sorting and listing thousands of LPs, so check our store often for new listings.
 We have not found a site online that sells LPs that meets our standards of accuracy, ease, and customer service.

 We grade our vinyl using Goldmine vinyl grading standards shown below.